empriselab/ada_feeding/README.md

 # ADA Feeding Demo

-NOTE: this branch is derived from egordon/acquisition.
+NOTE: this branch is derived from egordon/acquisition: includes changes relevant to Gen3 Kinova arm.

 This package demonstrates the use of the [ADA robot](https://github.com/personalrobotics/libada) for robot-assisted feeding.